francois-roseberry/d3-flocking/README.md

 Bash should be installed, since you just pulled the sources from GitHub.
 But be sure to put Git Bash in the path (installation option in 'Git for Windows' installer)

-This setup is not tested on non-Windows systems and therefore I don't know if this works.
+This setup is not tested on systems other than Windows Vista and 7 and therefore I don't know if this works on non-Windows systems.